We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Let’s talk about the first ring we discussed above.
 This 1.50ct Oval cut in a yellow gold solitaire for example.
 Nevermind the fact that this showed up when searching for diamonds and they do not have actual diamonds listed.
 I reached out to them and they told me they can put a 1.50ct Oval cut that is GIA certified and is H color and SI1 clarity in the ring.
 The cost would be 19,580.

 There is nothing special about the standard solitaire setting and the price is insane.
 Here is a similar diamond (in fact, it’s a clarity grade higher) for $9,360.
 The Etsy option is double the price.
-Personally I’d prefer to get this gorgeous 2 carat H VS2 oval cut and still save a thousand dollars.
+Personally I’d prefer to get this gorgeous 2 carat H VS2 oval cut from Blue Nile and still save a thousand dollars.

 This is the most frustrating group in the lot.
 We created our site to help people avoid unethical business practices that many jewelers engage in.
 It infuriates me when we receive emails from readers saying they got a fantastic deal and then we see that they were royally screwed.